 Describe all the uses of the PII

-DLHWC uses the collected PII as critical information for the purposes of managing the claimant cases under the LHWCA.
+DCMWC uses the collected PII as critical information for the purposes of managing the claimant's case and successfully fulfilling its mission.

-LDS operations provide the following functions which in some part depend on PII:
+ASP operations provide the following functions, which in some part depend on PII:

-- Produce electronic file of approved payments for transmission to the Treasury Department
+- Receive electronic file of approved payments from contractor for transmission to the Treasury Department

-- Provide statistics for quality reviews including fraud and abuse detection
+- Provide statistics for quality reviews including utilization review and fraud and abuse detection

 What types of tools are used to analyze data and what type of data may be produced?